build-on-aws/content/tutorials/ddb-streams-to-eb-pipes/index.md

 ![Eventbridge Rule Step 1]( images/createrules1.png "Eventbridge Rule Step 1")

 After going to the next step, click on "All Events" as the event source.
-This may give you a warning but we do want to have visibility into whatever events are sent to the bus.
-You can leave everything else in this step as is and continue.
+This may display a warning but we do want to have visibility into whatever events are sent to the bus.
+We can leave everything else in this step as is and continue.

 ![Eventbridge Rule Step 2]( images/createrules1.png "Eventbridge Rule Step 2")

 For the target, select "AWS service" and for the target, from the dropdown select "CloudWatch log group".
 Name the log group "game-events-log".
-Note that if you use infrastructure as code, you would additionally need to configure an IAM role to allow Eventbridge to access this log group.
+Note that if we use infrastructure as code, we would additionally need to configure an IAM role to allow Eventbridge to access this log group.

 ![Eventbridge Rule Step 3]( images/createrules3.png "Eventbridge Rule Step 3")

-Now you can skip the tagging part and go straight to creating the rule.
+Now we can skip the tagging part and go straight to creating the rule.

 ![Eventbridge Rule Description]( images/ruledescription.png "Eventbridge Rule Description")

-Once the rule is created, you can navigate to it in the console under the "Rules" section.
-Then, if you navigate to the "targets" tab on the lower side of the page, you can click the link that says "game-events-log" to navigate to the created log group in CloudWatch.
+Once the rule is created, we can navigate to it in the console under the "Rules" section.
+Then, if we navigate to the "targets" tab on the lower side of the page, we can then click the link that says "game-events-log" to navigate to the created log group in CloudWatch.
 Here, we can see a log of all the events sent to the event bus.
 We can click on "Start tailing" on the top right hand side to see the incoming events.
 It is highly recommended to leave this tab open as we will return later.

 ### Step 3: Creating the pipe